ezhk/conference/sessoins.md

 - data
 - manage via REST

-[Pyplyn](https://github.com/salesforce/Pyplyn) is tool that extracts data from various sources, transforms and gives it meaning, and sends it to other systems for consumption:
+[Pyplyn](https://github.com/salesforce/Pyplyn) is tool that extracts data from various sources,<br />
+transforms and gives it meaning, and sends it to other systems for consumption:
 - process metrics from multi sources
 - JSON data presentation